Ryanjingle/first-landing-page/README.md

 # first-landing-page
-odin project on what I've learned in CSS and HTML
+first side project on what I've learned in CSS and HTML